Elizabeth Waite, M.A., R.P. (Qualifying)

 Reaching out and asking for help does not come easily for many people.
-Since you are here, you are considering doing so…. and I respect your willingness to face difficult feelings or circumstances in order to grow, create change, and find a more positive place in your life.
+I respect your willingness to face difficult feelings or circumstances in order to grow, create change, and find a more positive place in your life.
 Relationships and life stages come with many challenges, and I welcome the privilege of exploring these alongside you as we discuss your goals for therapy and develop a tailored plan to achieve them.

-I work with adults of all ages and am comfortable working with individuals of diverse cultures, religions, genders and sexual orientations.
-My approach is team oriented, which means that rather than direct you, I work alongside you in a structured way to help you examine and gain awareness of what paths and solutions will work best for you given your goals and your unique characteristics, relationships, background and lifestyle.
+I have completed a Master’s degree in Counselling Psychology and provide therapy under the supervision of Joshua Peters, M.A., R.P., at the Centre for Interpersonal Relationships.
+I work with individuals above 15 years of age and am comfortable working with individuals of diverse cultures, religions, genders, and sexual orientations.
+My approach is team oriented, which means that rather than direct you, I work alongside you in a structured way to help you examine and gain awareness of what paths and solutions will work best for you given your goals and your unique characteristics, relationships, background, and lifestyle.
 My focus is on providing you a warm, confidential, nonjudgmental, and empathic space where you can feel safe and secure to carry out this work.

-I have a special interest in anxiety, depression, grief, life transitions (childbirth, retirement, empty nest, divorce etc.) and in body image and eating disorders (EDs).
-I have taken extensive training in emotion-focused family therapy (EFFT).
-I have supported parents to care for children and youth with EDs and have contributed to Canadian practice and treatment guidelines for children and youth with EDs.
+I have a special interest in anxiety, depression, grief, life transitions (childbirth, retirement, empty nest, divorce etc.) and in body image and eating disorders.
+I have taken extensive training in emotion-focused family therapy and have supported parents of children and youth with eating disorders to implement family-based therapy.
+I am trained in cognitive behavioural therapy for eating disorders and have contributed to Canadian practice and treatment guidelines for children and youth with eating disorders.
 In addition to working with individuals, I have an interest in couples counselling.

 During our first session together, I will listen closely to what you are ready to tell me.
-We will carry out scientifically-based assessments and/or review results of assessments already performed to help inform our work together and set preliminary goals that may evolve as we move forward.
+We will work together to set preliminary goals that may evolve as we move forward.
 Throughout therapy we will regularly assess and discuss progress and your satisfaction with the direction we are moving in so that we can alter treatment as needed.

-Currently, I am a counsellor working under the supervision of Joshua Peters, M.A., R.P..
-I am a member of the College of Registered Psychotherapists of Ontario and the Ontario Society of Registered Psychotherapists.
-I am also a member of the Canadian Counselling and Psychotherapy Association.
+I am a member of the College of Registered Psychotherapists of Ontario, the Canadian Psychological Association, and the Canadian Counselling and Psychotherapy Association.

 - Anger & Emotion Regulation